CacheGuard-OS

 - apply

-Once the apply operation is finished, you can save the current configuration in a file named
+Once the apply operation is complete, you can save the current configuration to a file named

 conf save tftp 172.18.2.1 cacheguard.conf command.
 The saved file will contain a list of configuration commands.
-The saved configuration file can be loaded at any time into the system using the
+The configuration file can be reloaded into the system at any time using the

 conf load tftp 172.18.2.1 cacheguard.conf command.
 Please note that the

-apply command is not included in the saved file and should be manually invoked afterwards.
+apply command is not included in the saved file and must be manually executed afterwards.

-The configuration which is the object of this documentation section, is also called the logical configuration as the real operational configuration may contain additional data/files such as, but not limited to, SSL certificates, custom WAF rules and SSH public keys.
-To save all related data to a configuration in separated files on a file server, you must use the file command.
-For instance, to save all data related to a configuration in a folder named "CGFiles" on a TFTP file server having the 172.18.2.1 IP address, use the file save tftp172.18.2.1 CGFiles command.
+The configuration discussed in this section is also known as the logical configuration, as the real operational configuration may include additional data or files such as SSL certificates, custom WAF rules, and SSH public keys.
+To save all related data to a configuration in separate files on a file server, use the file command.
+For example, to save all data related to a configuration in a folder named "CGFiles" on a TFTP file server with the IP address 172.18.2.1, use the file save tftp 172.18.2.1 CGFiles command.
 To reload those files back into the system, use the file load tftp 172.18.2.1 CGFiles command.